 You get the picture!

 So now you ask ‘How do I pitch to them?’ and I’ll cover in my next blog post.
-If you’d like to get a heads-up on when I’ll post that jump on over and subscribe here 🙂
+If you’d like to get a heads-up on when I’ll post that jump on down the page and subscribe 🙂